CAREERS EDUCATION, INFORMATION, ADVICE

-Monitoring, evluating and reviewing our provision
+Monitoring, evaluating and reviewing our provision

 All key aspects of CEIAG will be monitored, evaluated and reviewed (MER) on a regular basis.
 This includes annual reviews of IAG interviews, the Careers Fair, Year 12 work experience and our PHSC/RE provision.
 These MERs will allow us to reflect upon our best practice; areas where we can improve; and the impact that our provision has on students.